 Best choice for: people with good upper body strength, and good/fair lower body strength, mild balance problems.

-Benefits: inexpensive, easy to purchase at drug stores, department stores, and medical suppliers.
+Benefits: inexpensive mobility devices, easy to purchase at drug stores, department stores, and medical suppliers.
 Wide variety of styles, some canes fold for easy storage-great for people with intermittent weakness or balance problems because they can be stored virtually anywhere and easily unfolded when needed.

 Drawbacks: weakness or dizziness must be mild; so not offer enough stability for moderate to severe symptoms.
 Weight limits apply, especially for folding canes.
 A large percentage of people using canes/walking sticks are using them incorrectly and are using the wrong size.